ultimateshadsform/Anycubic-Kobra-2-Series-Tools/README.md

 ### Usage

 1. Clone the repository.
-2. Place `.bin` firmware files in the `FW` directory.
+2. Place `.bin`, `.zip` or `.swu` firmware files in the `FW` directory.
-3. Run `unpack.sh` to unpack the firmware files.
+   If you don't have them, you can use the script `fwdl.sh <model> <version>` to download in the folder `FW` the version for the printer model you need.
+The supported models are `K2Pro`, `K2Plus` and `K2Max`.
+The version is given in the format `X.Y.Z` like `3.0.9`.
-4. Modify the firmware files as needed and run `patch.sh` to patch the firmware files.
+3. Run `unpack.sh <update_file>` to unpack the selected firmware update file.
+The supported file extensions are `bin`, `zip` and `swu`.
+The result is in the folder `unpacked`.
-5. Run `pack.sh` to pack the firmware files.
+4. Modify the options file `options.cfg` to select the options you need and run `patch.sh` to patch the firmware file.
+The result is still in the folder `unpacked`.
+You may manually modify the current state of the files if needed.
+You can also prepare different configuration files for differents needs based on the default file `options.cfg`.
+The custom configuration file is provided as parameter: `patch.sh <custom_configuration_file>`.
+If no parameter is provided, the file `options.cfg` will be used.
-6. Replace the `swupdate_public.pem` in the printer with the one in the `RESOURCES` directory or create your own.
+5. Run `pack.sh` to pack the firmware files from the folder `unpached`.
+The result is the file `update/update.swu`.
-7. Upload the firmware files to the printer as usual.
-Can be found in the `update` directory.
+6. If your printer is still with the original firmware, you have to make root access first.
+Then replace the `/etc/swupdate_public.pem` in the printer with the one in the `RESOURCES` directory or create your own (make a copy first of the original `/etc/swupdate_public.pem` key in case you want to return to the original `ota` updates).
+Then aply the newly generated custom software `update/update.swu` by USB update (place the file `update.swu` in the folder `update` on the root of a FAT/FAT32 formated USB disk).
+If your printer already has custom update installed, then you can directly aply the new update by USB update.

-Default password for the firmware is `toor` but it can be changed in the `shadow` file.
+Default password for the root access (UART and SSH) is `toor` but it can be changed in the `options.cfg` file.

-OPKG is included.
+OPKG will be included with the option `ssh` if it is enabled.

 ### Notes